← Back to ResourcesBreed Guides

 Calgary ramp options:

-Initial cost ($150–$300 total) versus IVDD surgery ($5,000–$15,000) makes ramps the cheapest IVDD insurance available.
-Train your Dachshund to use ramps from day one — most will resist initially.
+Initial cost ($150 to $300 total) versus IVDD surgery ($5,000 to $15,000) makes ramps the cheapest IVDD insurance available.
+Train your Dachshund to use ramps from day one.
+Most will resist at first.
 Use treats and patience.

 How should I handle stairs with my Dachshund?

-Avoid stairs whenever possible — and when unavoidable, slow down.
-Stairs are a major IVDD trigger because jumping/running on stairs creates impact through the spine.
+Avoid stairs when you can, and slow down when you cannot.
+Stairs are a major IVDD trigger because jumping and running on stairs sends impact through the spine.

 Calgary practical tips:

-1. Carry your Dachshund up/down stairs whenever possible (back-supporting lift: one hand under chest, one under hindquarters)
+1. Carry your Dachshund up and down stairs when possible (one hand under chest, one under hindquarters).

-2. If you live in a multi-level home, restrict Dachshund access to one level via baby gates
+2. If you live in a multi-level home, restrict access to one level with baby gates.

-3. For unavoidable stairs: walk slowly with your dog, use a leash for control, never let the dog run
+3. For unavoidable stairs, walk slowly with your dog on leash and never let the dog run.

-4. Carpet runners on hardwood/tile stairs reduce slipping
+4. Carpet runners on hardwood and tile stairs reduce slipping.

-5. For senior Dachshunds with mobility issues, full-stair restriction may be necessary
+5. For senior Dachshunds with mobility issues, full-stair restriction may be needed.

 Apartment buildings with elevators are ideal for Dachshunds.
-Avoid third-floor walk-up apartments unless you commit to carrying the dog every time.
+Avoid third-floor walk-ups unless you plan to carry the dog every time.

 Why is harness mandatory for Dachshunds?

-Collar pressure on the cervical spine accelerates disc damage and increases IVDD risk.
+Collar pressure on the cervical spine speeds up disc damage and raises IVDD risk.

 Three reasons harness is mandatory:

-1. Collar pressure during pulling directly stresses the cervical spine where IVDD often occurs
+1. Collar pressure during pulling directly stresses the cervical spine where IVDD often happens.

-3. Choke chains and prong collars are dangerous on Dachshund anatomy — never use
+3. Choke chains and prong collars are dangerous on Dachshund anatomy.
+Never use them.

 Best harness types for Dachshunds: